thomas0299/thomas0299.github.io/_blog/dissertation.md

 date: 2022-05-06
 permalink: /blog/2022-05-06
 ---
-# Insects on our plates? 🐛

-## Potential, challenges and opportunities in the edible insect market**
+**Potential, challenges and opportunities in the edible insect market**

 # Our food system needs a complete overhaul